The Hidden Risks for Athletes: How To Achieve Peak Performance and Optimal Heart Health

 Electrocardiograms (ECGs) and echocardiograms offer detailed insights into the heart’s electrical activity and structural health.
 Regular screenings with these tools can detect abnormalities that might pose a risk for sudden cardiac arrest.

-An ECG is about five times more accurate than asking medical history questions and ten times more precise than a physical exam when it comes to detecting heart issues.
+An ECG is about five times more accurate than asking medical history questions and ten times more precise than a physical exam24 when it comes to detecting heart issues.
 Plus, it has a lower rate of false positives compared to medical history and physical checks.

 Combining these screening methods with a solid understanding of the risks that can lead to sudden cardiac arrest (SCA) is key to ensuring athletes stay safe and healthy in their pursuits.